aih/linkedlegislation-blog/aboutme.md

 ![Ari standing next to a model of One Vanderbilt](/assets/img/AriProfile1.jpg){: .aboutPortrait}

 I'm Ari Hershowitz.
 I'm a dad of 2 daughters, living in California and working to bring transparency and modern software tools to government.
 I'm passionate about change-management in organizations, in text versions, and in career trajectory.
-My work has included:
+I've worked to:

 <div class="aboutmecontainer"  markdown="1">
 - Modernize Congress and other Legislatures